-- "we," "us," "our," "KPE" and "our partnership" are to KKR Private Equity Investors, L.P., a Guernsey limited partnership; - our "Managing Partner" is to KKR Guernsey GP Limited, a Guernsey limited company, which serves as our general partner; - the "Investment Partnership" is to KKR PEI Investments, L.P., a Guernsey limited partnership, and, as applicable, its subsidiaries, through which our investments are made: - the "Associate Investor" is to KKR PEI Associates, L.P., a Guernsey limited partnership, which serves as the general partner of the Investment Partnership; - the "Managing Investor" is to KKR PEI GP Limited, a Guernsey limited company, which serves as the general partner of the Associate Investor; and - "KKR" is to Kohlberg Kravis Roberts & Co.
+- "we," "us," "our," "KPE" and "our partnership" are to KKR Private Equity Investors, L.P., a Guernsey limited partnership, with Registration Number 603; - our "Managing Partner" is to KKR Guernsey GP Limited, a Guernsey limited company with Registration Number 44666, which serves as our general partner; - the "Investment Partnership" is to KKR PEI Investments, L.P., a Guernsey limited partnership with Registration number 602, and, as applicable, its subsidiaries, through which our investments are made; - the "Associate Investor" is to KKR PEI Associates, L.P., a Guernsey limited partnership with Registration number 601, which serves as the general partner of the Investment Partnership; - the "Managing Investor" is to KKR PEI GP Limited, a Guernsey limited company with Registration Number 44667, which serves as the general partner of the Associate Investor; and - "KKR" is to Kohlberg Kravis Roberts & Co.
 L.P., a Delaware limited partnership, and, as applicable, its subsidiaries, which provide certain investment management, operational and financial services to us and others involved in our investments.
 "KKR" may also refer to KKR & Co.
-L.P. and its consolidated subsidiaries after certain reorganization transactions involving Kohlberg Kravis Roberts & Co.
+L.P. and its affiliates after certain reorganization transactions involving Kohlberg Kravis Roberts & Co.
 L.P. and its affiliates.